Axion Clouds around Neutron Stars: Sensitivity

 The radio flux from a pulsar observed on Earth is given by $F = dP/d\Omega/D^2$, where $dP/d\Omega$ is the differential power emitted from the pulsar along the line-of-sight and $D$ is the distance to the pulsar.
 Sensitivity of radio telescopes is often quoted in terms of flux density, defined as $S=F/\Delta \nu$, where $\Delta \nu$ is the signal bandwidth.
 The minimum detectable flux density for a given signal-to-noise ratio (SNR) of a single radio telescope is given by (see \eg~\cite{Cordes2003})

-Here $T_{\rm sys}$ is the system temperature, which accounts for all sources of astrophysical backgrounds and receiver noise.
+Here $T_{\rm syst}$ is the system temperature, which accounts for all sources of astrophysical backgrounds and receiver noise.
 The telescope `gain', $G$, describes the effective collecting area of the telescope, $N_{\rm pol}$ is the number of polarization states being observed, and $\tau$ is the signal integration time.
 Radio telescope arrays combine observations from many telescopes by correlating the observations along the independent baselines established by $N_{\rm tele}$ independent instruments; collectively, this procedure allows for an enhancement in sensitivity set by (see \eg~\cite{Caputo:2018vmy})

 We use Eqs.~\ref{eqn:telescope_sensitivity} and~\ref{eq:array} to compute the minimum observable flux densities for both continuous and transient emission.
 We emphasize that we use the term `transient' to describe radio emission from axion cloud decay at neutron star death, although the duration may be considerably longer than the total observing time of the radio emission (see Fig. \ref{fig:TransTime}).
 When considering the minimum flux density for a transient, we take $\tau = {\rm Min}\left[\tau_{\rm dur}, \tau_{\rm obs}\right]$, where $\tau_{\rm dur}$ is the transient duration and $\tau_{\rm obs}$ is the total observation time.
-For the axion masses considered in this paper, $m_a = 10^{-7} \eV$, $10^{-6} \eV$, and $10^{-5} \eV$ (corresponding to frequencies of $24 \MHz$, $240 \MHz$, and $2.4 \GHz$), we estimate the sensitivity using the Low Frequency Array (LOFAR; used for sensitivity at $24 \MHz$), the Murchison Widefield Array (MWA; used for sensitivity at $240 \MHz$), and the Green Bank Telescope (GBT; used for sensitivity at $2.4 \GHz$), respectively.
-The system temperature is set to be a combination of the intrinsic receiver noise and the sky temperature, \ie $T_{\rm sys} = T_{\rm rec} + T_{\rm sky}$.
-Here